egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 ```

 This `trust-anchors` won't buy you any useful functionality other than
-just to save a query from going out to the network (but it
+just to save a query from going out of the network (but it
 remains a good privacy setting to have).

-Historical: Bind v9.15.1 had introduced a new `trust-anchors` clause
+Historical: Bind v9.15.1 introduced a new `trust-anchors` clause
 that  had its obsoleted `trusted-keys` and `managed-keys` clauses merged
 together and replaced with.
 Also, `dnssec-keys` clause was the
 shortest-lived keyword which got introduced in v9.15.2 and